Lessons About Safety Culture from the Deepwater Horizon Accident

 Therefore, we can learn NOW.
 We can learn that SAFETY CULTURE IS IMPORTANT.

 And there are important lessons that are common practice in high-reliability organizations that all organizations facing high-risk, high-complexity operations must learn.

 How do I know about these lessons?

-I also studied human factors and organizational design and I understand why a high reliability organization function successfully.
+I also studied human factors and organizational design, and I understand why a high-reliability organization functions successfully.

 But obviously, not everyone gets it.

 I say obviously because repeated major accidents are proof that somebody doesn’t get it.

 Does BP’s Senior Management Get It?

 Therefore, from the “evidence” of their repeated serious accidents, I conclude that BP senior management doesn’t get it.
 They don’t understand the safety culture that they created.